 - Get a medical alert bracelet.
 This bracelet lets medical personnel know that you or your child has hemophilia, and the type of clotting factor that's best in case of an emergency.

 - Talk with a counselor.
-If your baby or child has hemophilia, you may be concerned about striking the right balance between keeping your child safe and encouraging as much normal activity as possible.
-A social worker or therapist with knowledge about hemophilia can help you cope with your concerns and identify the minimum limitations necessary for your child.
-Ask your doctor to recommend a mental health professional or a support group that can help.
+You may be concerned about striking the right balance between keeping your child safe and encouraging as much normal activity as possible.
+A social worker or therapist with knowledge of hemophilia can help you cope with your concerns and identify the minimum limitations necessary for your child.

 - Let people know.
 Be sure to tell anyone who will be taking care of your child — baby sitters, workers at your child care center, relatives, friends and teachers — about your child's condition.
-Because it's also OK to let your child engage in noncontact organized sports, be sure to let coaches know, too.
+If your child plays noncontact sports, be sure to tell coaches, too.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.